kmatton/Feature-Extraction/README.md

-This directory contains scripts for extracting text and speech features.
+This repository contains scripts for extracting text and speech features.
+Features are primarily designed to be extracted from the outputs of automatic speech recognition models (e.g. text, timing, confidence scores).

 The subdirectories are as follows:
 *  `text_features` contains scripts for extracting text features.
 They can be extracted from transcribed speech or written text.